Learning how to manage your money may seem stressful, but taking ownership of your finances really pays off – literally.

 Whether you choose to work with a spreadsheet or track your spending with an app, find a way to keep an eye on your monthly outgoings.
 This way, you’ll gain an understanding of where your hard-earned money goes and importantly, where you can cut back spending and save money.
 Without a money management system in place, it’s easy to miss payments for unused subscriptions which you can cancel and save on.

 A money management system also provides increased visibility over your bills and utility payments.
 Often, these payments go unnoticed as they are essential payments.
-However, try not to forget that you can switch utility providers easily and seamlessly, which can potentially reduce your bills by hundreds each year.
-If you check your regular outgoing payments, you’ll begin to notice when bills are higher than usual and you can research cheaper alternatives.
+However, don’t forget that you can switch utility providers easily and seamlessly.
+This could potentially reduce your bills by hundreds each year.
+If you check your regular outgoing payments, you’ll notice when bills are higher than usual and can research cheaper alternatives.

-However you choose to log your spending, finding a method to track your expenses will help you gain clarity on where your money goes.
+However you choose to log your spending, tracking your expenses will give you clarity on where your money goes.

-A money management system will also help you to see how much you spend on bills and where you can save.
+A money management system can show you how much you spend on bills and where you can save.